 To protect their partners, Millennials can name their partners to serve in important legal roles or otherwise provide for them in their estate planning documents.
 For example:

 If other people rely on you, you can use your estate plan to protect them after your death.

 You can use a will to designate what happens to your property when you die.
 If you’re married, you may assume that your spouse will get everything, so why bother?
 However, many state laws only provide that a spouse receive a portion of your estate – usually between one-third and one-half – if you don’t have children.
 The rest may go to your parents or siblings.

 If you have children, you can name a personal guardian who would care for your children if you die while they are still minors.
 And you can name a financial guardian to handle their finances until they become legal adults.
 Also, you can provide for the care of a pet in your will.

 You can also use a trust to create more detailed instructions about how you want your property to be managed after your death.
 Your trust can provide for distributions of trust funds to your spouse, unmarried partner, children, pets or others.
 It can also include instructions on managing real estate, collectibles, vehicles or other property.

-Many millennials are driven by social causes.
+Many Millennials are driven by social causes.
 They often base their consumer decisions on how much a business gives back or they donate to charities that match their values.
 Millennials can include specific gifts in their will or trust.

-Many millennials have started their own businesses or work in family businesses.
+Many Millennials have started their own businesses or work in family businesses.
 An estate plan can designate what happens to a small business after the owner passes away or becomes incapacitated if a buy-sell agreement is not in place.
 Including instructions about your business can help it retain its value and provide certainty for customers and employees.